psychosphera/t5-xfile-deserializer/README.md

 10. Localize Entries
 11. Fonts
 12. Sounds
+13. Menu Lists
+14. Menus

-### What can probably be deserialzed (untested)
+### What can probably be deserialzed (untested, but simple in structure)
 1. XGlobals
 2. Map Ents

-### What will soon be able to be deserialized (implemented but bugged)
+### What will soon be able to be deserialized (implemented but bugged, currently debugging)
+1. Effects
+2. Weapon Variants
+3. XAnims

+### What will later be able to be deserialized (implemented but bugged, not currently debugging)
 1. Destructibles
 2. Impact Effects
-3. Effects
+3. ComWorld
+4. GfxWorld
+5. Clipmap/PVS
-4. Gameworlds (SP & MP)
+6. Gameworlds (SP & MP)
-6. Sound Patches
+7. Sound Patches
-7. SndDriverGlobals
+8. SndDriverGlobals
-8. DDLs
+9. DDLs
-9. Glasses
+10. Glasses
-10. Emblem Sets
+11. Emblem Sets
-11. Menu Lists (these can technically be deserialized, but they contain Menus, which can't yet)
-12. Menus
-13. Weapon Variants
-14. ComWorld
-15. GfxWorld
-16. Clipmap/PVS
-17. XAnims

-### The following files can currently be deserialized in their entirety
+### The following `XFiles` can currently be deserialized in their entirety
 * `code_pre_gfx.ff`
 * `code_post_gfx.ff`
 * `en_code_pre_gfx.ff`